 Nucleic acid sequencing, typically using the rRNAs from small ribosomal subunits, allows for direct comparison of sequences.
 The ribosomal sequence is seen as ideal because the genes encoding it do not change very much over time, nor does it appear to be strongly influenced by horizontal gene transfer.
 This makes it an excellent “molecular chronometer,” or way to track genetic changes over a long period of time, even between closely related organisms.

 Phylogenetic trees serve to show a pictorial example of how organisms are believed to be related evolutionarily.
 The root of the tree is the last common ancestor for the organisms being compared (Last Universal Common Ancestor or LUCA, if we are doing a comparison of all living cells on Earth).
 Each node (or branchpoint) represents an occurrence where the organisms diverged, based on a genetic change in one organism.
-The length of each branch indicates the amount of molecular changes over time.
-The external nodes represent specific taxa or organisms (although they can also represent specific genes).
+The length of each branch can be used to indicate the amount of molecular changes over time if the tree is scaled, with some sort of measurement that represents the number of differences between sequences.
+The external nodes represent specific taxa or organisms (although they can also represent specific genes), where a taxon is a set of organisms or groups of organisms.
 A clade indicates a group of organisms that all have a particular ancestor in common.

 Taxonomy refers to the organization of organisms, based on their relatedness.
 Typically it involves some type of classification scheme, the identification of isolates, and the naming or nomenclature of included organisms.
 Many different classification schemes exist, although many have not been appropriate for comparison of microorganisms.